 Remote events were developed to mimic traditional FIRST Tech Challenge events, while practicing social distancing guidelines.
 Since Teams may not be able to gather and compete in the traditional head-to-head competition format, the season's official full Playing Field has been adapted to allow Teams to play as a single Team.
 Remote Teams may order an official half version of this season's field, or compete using a modified version of the field, which will be released at kickoff on 9/18/2021.
 Teams will still sign-up for events and will be provided a time window to submit their own Match scores, which will determine their rankings.
 Unlike traditional events, the scoring of the official Matches is done by the Team, rather than an event volunteer.
 Teams will participate in judging interviews via video conference.
-To learn more about remote events, please read the Game Manual Part 1 - Remote Events manual.

 3.2 Eligibility to Compete in Official FIRST Tech Challenge Competitions: